 KU's nurse anesthesia doctorate program includes a total of 81 credits.
 Review the course of study (PDF) for the course progression.
 Visit the University of Kansas Academic Catalog for full course descriptions and details.

-- Degree requirements are normally completed within three years of admission to the program although a maximum of 8 years is allowed
+- Degree requirements are normally completed within three years of admission to the program although a maximum of eight years is allowed

 - Successful completion of a minimum of 81 credit hours and all courses in the program curriculum (see PDF document above) is required.